 Deductions reduce how much of your income is subject to tax, so the following should be watched:.

-Home Office Deduction: If you work from home, claim a portion of your rent, utilities, and internet expenses.
+Home Office Deduction: If you work from home, claim a portion of your rent, utilities, and also internet expenses.

 5- Organize Your Financial Records